3246251196/adtools_testing/README.md

 The most basic example of an integrated test can be found in "0_rjd_simplest_example".

+#### Debugging a makefile
+In case that the test or variant of a test is not building due to makefile errors, the "-h" option can be used when building the tests in the hope of generating some error output which can solve the problem.

 #### Automated inspections
 Inspections can be added to tests by simply providing commented lines in the makefile of the test being added.
 See "1_rjd_test_example" for an